New York Times Coverage of RWL Win for Women Lacrosse Players, Who May Now Pursue Claims for Compensation from the NCAA for Concussion Injuries

 “The girls became better, more confident players,” Patton said.
 “We certainly don’t want the girls’ game to turn into the boys’ game; we want the officials to call the rules as they are.
 And with the extra protection this past year, we saw a drop in head injuries.”

-The percentage of players nationwide wearing headgear remains small and there is no available data measuring the equipment’s affect on head injury rates, although the mandates in New York City and Florida may make those locations viable laboratories for testing.
+The percentage of players nationwide wearing headgear remains small and there is no available data measuring the equipment’s effect on head injury rates, although the mandates in New York City and Florida may make those locations viable laboratories for testing.

 There is no consensus, either, on whether the girls who are using headgear are playing any rougher.